ColetteThomson/famous-quotes-quiz/README.md

 #### Navigation Options
 * This feature is intended to enable the user to quickly and easily navigate between web pages without having to utilise the browser 'back' button.
-* Present on all five pages of the website, the fully navigational menu links, present either on the bottom of each page, or in the form of buttons provides access to other pages in the website.
+* Present on all five pages of the website, the fully navigational menu links, present either on the bottom of each page, or in the form of buttons, provides access to other pages in the website.
 * The 'Actor Quotes Quiz' page and the 'Movie Quotes Quiz' page have a button near the bottom of the page, which provides an easily identifiable link to another quiz.
 * Links to the 'Actor Quotes Quiz' page and the 'Movie Quotes Quiz' page have been provided on the home page in the form of buttons to allow for higher visibility and immediate access to the different quizzes.
 * This feature fulfills the user stories: *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I want information on what services they offer'*.

 #### Footer Element
 * Present on all five pages of the website, the footer contains navigational links to the rest of website.
+* With the exception of the home page (index.html), each page has a link back to the home page.
 * This feature fulfills the user stories: *'As a regular user, I want to be able to easily contact the organisation'* and *'As a new user, I want to see the 'terms of service' applicable to Quizz-Pro'* and *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I want information on what services they offer'*.

-### Quizz-Pro web pages
+### Quizz-Pro Web Pages
 #### The 'Home' Page or Landing Page